-If your team has the minimum number of students, prepare for students to have double roles to perform both sides of the case.
+If your team has the minimum number of students, prepare for witnesses to have double roles to perform both sides of the case, and student attorneys will have four roles each on both sides of the case.

-B. High School Team Composition
+B. High School Team Attorneys